Boussetta/open-lotto/docs/CLI_REFERENCE.md

 ### Custom Historical CSV

-Use a custom CSV file as the historical source (for testing/simulation).
+Use a custom CSV file as a historical source override (for fixtures/testing/simulation).

+Default production workflow: run `--database-gewinnzahlen update` and omit `--historical-csv`.

 **Syntax:**
 ```bash